Hard thermal contributions to phase transition observables at NNLO: Outlook

 In this work, we have computed hard thermal corrections to the equilibrium thermodynamics of the Abelian Higgs model at high temperatures.
 This computation includes the three-loop corrections to the Debye and scalar masses, as well as the four-point gauge-scalar correlators at two-loop level.
 These results complete the determination of the effective parameters of the dimensionally reduced EFT at $\mathcal{O}(g^6)$ accuracy.

 For the three-loop scalar mass, we identify a previously absent contribution in the master integral basis of~\cite{Ghisoiu:2012kn,Ghisoiu:2015uza}.
 While no new sum-integrals emerge at this order and gauge-parameter invariance is preserved, renormalizability necessitates these new contributions.
+As a byproduct, we have carried out a re-evaluation of the three-loop QCD Debye mass including this missing contribution yielding a $\sim 7\%$ correction at three-loop level.

 Using these results, we have assessed the relative importance of higher-loop corrections against higher-dimensional operators in determining the equilibrium thermodynamics of the PT.
 We found that higher-dimensional operators dominate in the small-$x$ regime, with $x_\rmii{LO} \sim \lambda/g^2$, which is phenomenologically interesting due to the presence of stronger PTs.
 As expected, this dominance occurs only for values of $x$ significantly smaller than those corresponding to the critical endpoint of the theory where loop corrections dominate instead.
 Our results pave the way for future studies of the nonequilibrium dynamics of the PT at $\mathcal{O}(g^6)$ accuracy, including the computation of the bubble nucleation rate.